 It appears that Charlie was never far from a cash-flow crisis throughout his adult life.
 As early as October 1889, the Everton board minutes recorded: ‘The Secretary reported that Parry was in some financial difficulty & it was resolved that the sum of ten pounds be given to him as a present in order to settle his affairs.’
 Charlie would be an ever present that debut season as Everton finished second in the league – two points shy of Preston North End.
 For his second season on Merseyside Charlie found himself out of the team until an injury to Alex Latta freed up a berth at right-half.
 For the run-in, he switched to centre-half.
 From being in pole position Everton looked to have thrown the league title away by losing their final three fixtures – but a shock defeat for rivals Preston at Sunderland on the final day saw Everton crowned champions for the first time.

-That spring Charlie was notable for two other key events in Charlie’s life.
-In March he made his debut for Wales at Sunderland’s Newcastle Road Ground (a 4-1 defeat to England).
+That spring was notable for two other key events in Charlie’s life.
+In March he made his debut for Wales at Sunderland’s Newcastle Road Ground, a 4-1 defeat to England (his eligibility to don the red shirt is questionable, but he wasn’t the only player born in and around Oswestry to represent Wales).
 He also married Ada Mervyn, a Liverpudlian, so the club agreed to advance him £15 in wages.
 Having lost his Everton place early in the following season Charlie had an audience with the club directorate and requested his release.
 The club agreed, on condition of repayment of £34 received during the summer months, plus ‘the amount due to the club for loans advanced.’
-Charlie moved on in mid-season, briefly joining Ardwick (Manchester City) but not making any senior appearances.
-In March 1892 he switched to Wavertree-based Liverpool Caledonian.
-The club had ambitions to join the Football League but an application was rejected in the summer of 1892 and the club disbanded a year later.
+Charlie moved on in mid-season, briefly joining Ardwick (soon to become Manchester City) but details about his time there are sparse. – it appears that he returned for a second spell in Cottonopolis in 1895.
+In March 1892 he switched to Wavertree-based Liverpool Caledonian, a club with ambitions to join the Football League (fellow ex-Toffeeman, George Farmer was another recruit).
+An application for membership was rejected in the summer of 1892 and the club disbanded a year later.
 A month after joining Caledonian Charlie came up against Everton’s reserve team at the Woodcroft Park ground.
-With a point prove to his former employers, he excelled, according to the Liverpool Mercury: ‘Parry played in splendid form…For the Caledonians, who at one time had the game in hand, none played better than Parry, who gave a first class exhibition of back play.’
+With a point to prove to his former employers, he excelled, according to the Liverpool Mercury: ‘Parry played in splendid form…For the Caledonians, who at one time had the game in hand, none played better than Parry, who gave a first class exhibition of back play.’

 First team opportunities in the 1893/94 season were restricted – due in no small part to an episode of drunkenness.
 Charlie was suspended and brought before the board.
 His explanation for inebriation was deemed ‘unsatisfactory’ by the directors and he had his suspension, without pay, extended for a further week.
 The board also instructed the Secretary to ‘try & arrange with some club to take Parry.’
 In spite of this seemingly terminal situation, Charlie earned a reprieve in December when an Injury to Bob Howarth prompted a recall to the first team.
-This was well-timed as Everton enjoyed successive 8-1 and 7-1 victories in which Jack Southworth scored 4 and 6 goals respectively.
-Predictably Charlie found himself at loggerheads with the club again in March 1894.
+This was well-timed as Everton enjoyed successive 8-1 and 7-1 victories in which Jack Southworth scored four and six goals, respectively.
+Predictably, Charlie found himself at loggerheads with the club again in March 1894.
 On this occasion he was suspended for a fortnight for ‘not attending training’.
-Once again he eventually returned to favour and was selected in defence as the season drew to a close.
+Once again, he eventually returned to favour and was selected in defence as the season drew to a close.

 Charlie made two final Everton appearances, at right-back, in the autumn of 1895.
 The second of these – a 3-4 defeat to Aston Villa – saw him concede a penalty for handball.
 In all, Charlie made 94 appearances in the Football League and FA Cup for Everton, scoring four goals.
 On 5 December the board agreed that Charlie should be transferred to Welsh club Newtown on condition that Everton could call on his services again if required.
 The Wrexham Advertiser reported on the transfer: ‘Charlie Parry, the Everton full-back and Welsh International, has decided to throw in his lot with Newtown.
 He has obtained his release from Everton, and taken with him one, if not two, of the most promising junior football players in the Liverpool district.
 With such an addition, the holders of the Welsh Cup should stand a good chance of retaining the trophy another season.’